MolSSI/QCSchema/DesignMotivations.md

  - I want independent output files that can be consumed by any visualization package, so that I don't have to go through an arduous process to generate Gaussian cube files
  - I want output files that allow me to understand exactly what I ran, so that I don't have to guess which input file generated which output file
  - I want output files that can be easily converted into new input files, so that I can easily iterate and refine my calculations
- - I want my QM output files that are small and efficient, so that I don't get yelled at for filling up our filesystem
+ - I want my QM output files that are as small as possible, so that I don't get yelled at for filling up our filesystem

 #### Analyzer
 Role: I consume and rationalize outputs over many different calculations